Kyshman/dotfiles/README.md

 Your dotfile setup is complete!

-Treat your dotfile management system is like any other Git project.
-Just use the config alias to add, commit, push and pull.
+Treat your dotfile management system like any other Git project.
+Just use the `config` alias to add, commit, push and pull.